Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Reductions

 Consider a connected component of the graph with at least one vertex from $X_1$.
 We examine several cases.

 {\bf Case 1.} The connected component has only one vertex from $X_1$.
 Let $x_1(a)$ be the vertex.

 {\bf Case 1.1.} $x_1(a)$ is connected to more than one vertex.
-In this case, $\AG_1(a)$ induces a cost of at least $2T>E_u$ (this cost is induced by symbols $2$).
+In this case, $\VG_1(a)$ induces a cost of at least $2T>E_u$ (this cost is induced by symbols of type $5$).

-{\bf Case 1.2.} $x_1(a)$ (corresponding to vector gadget $\AG_1(a)$) is connected to only one vertex $x_2(b)$ (corresponding to vector gadget $\AG_2(b)$).
-In this case, we can assume that no symbol of sequences $\AG_1(a)$ and $\AG_2(b)$ is aligned with symbol $2$.
-If there is a symbol that gets aligned with symbol $2$, we delete the corresponding symbol from $\AG_1(a)$ or $\AG_2(b)$.
-We notice that this replacement of substitution by deletion does not change the contribution of $\AG_1(a)$ and $\AG_2(b)$ to $\PAT(P_1,P_2)$.
+{\bf Case 1.2.} $x_1(a)$ (corresponding to vector gadget $\VG_1(a)$) is connected to only one vertex $x_2(b)$ (corresponding to vector gadget $\VG_2(b)$).
 Let $x$ be a contiguous substring of $P_2$ that achieves the minimum of $\EDIT(P_1,x)$ (see Definition \ref{pattern}).

-{\bf Case 1.2.1.} The vector gadget $\AG_2(b)$ is fully contained in the substring $x$.
-The lower bound on contribution of $\AG_1(a)$ follows from Lemma \ref{unsat}.
+{\bf Case 1.2.1.} The vector gadget $\VG_2(b)$ is fully contained in the substring $x$.
+We claim that the contribution from symbols in the sequences $\VG_1(a)$ and $\VG_2(b)$ is at least $\EDIT(\VG_1(a),\VG_2(b))$.
+This is sufficient because we know that $\EDIT(\VG_1(a),\VG_2(b)) \geq E_u$ from Theorem \ref{th_edit_orth}.
+If no symbol in $\VG_1(a)$ or $\VG_2(b)$ is aligned with a symbol of type $5$, the claim follows directly by applying Theorem \ref{th_edit_orth}.
+Otherwise, every symbol that is aligned with a symbol of type $5$ contributes cost $1$ to the final cost.
+The contribution from symbols in the sequences $\VG_1(a)$ and $\VG_2(b)$ is at least $\EDIT(\VG_1(a),\VG_2(b))$ because we can transform the sequences $\VG_1(a)$ and $\VG_2(b)$ into the same sequence by first deleting the symbols that are aligned with symbols of type $5$ (every such alignment contributes cost $1$) and then transforming the remainders of the sequences $\VG_1(a)$ and $\VG_2(b)$ into the same sequence.

 {\bf Case 1.2.2.} The complement of Case 1.2.1.
 We need to consider this case because of the following reason.
-We could potentially achieve a smaller than $E_u$ contribution of $\AG_1(a)$ to $\PAT(P_1,P_2)$ by transforming $\AG_1(a)$ and a \emph{contiguous substring} of $\AG_2(b)$ into the same string (instead of transforming $\AG_1(a)$ and $\AG_2(b)$ into the same string).
-In the next paragraph we show that his can't happen.
+We could potentially achieve a contribution of $\VG_1(a)$ to $\PAT(P_1,P_2)$ that is smaller than $E_u$ by transforming $\VG_1(a)$ and a \emph{contiguous substring} of $\VG_2(b)$ into the same string (instead of transforming $\VG_1(a)$ and $\VG_2(b)$ into the same string).
+In the next paragraph we show that this cannot happen.

-$\AG_2(b)$ shares symbols with $x$ and is not fully contained in $x$. $\AG_2(b)$ must be the left-most (right-most, resp.) vector gadget in $x$ but then $T$ left-most (right-most, resp.) symbols $2$ of $\AG'_1(a)$ induce a cost of at least $T>E_u$.
+$\VG_2(b)$ shares symbols with $x$ and is not fully contained in $x$. $\VG_2(b)$ must be the left-most (right-most, resp.) vector gadget in $x$ but then $T$ left-most (right-most, resp.) symbols of type $5$ of $\VG'_1(a)$ induce a cost of at least $T>E_u$ since the symbols of type $5$ cannot be preserved and must be substituted or deleted.

 {\bf Case 1.3.} $x_1(a)$ is connected to no vertex.
-We get that $\AG_1(a)$ induces cost of at least $|\AG_1|>E_u$.
+We get that $\VG_1(a)$ induces cost of at least $|\VG_1(a)|>E_u$.